fybrik/fybrik/site/docs/reference/crds.md

-M4DModule is a description of an injectable component. the parameters it requires, as well as the specification of how to instantiate such a component.
+FybrikModule is a description of an injectable component. the parameters it requires, as well as the specification of how to instantiate such a component.
 It is used as metadata only.
 There is no status nor reconciliation.

 <table>
     <thead>